PEAR BREAKFAST CAKE

 A sprinkle of ground cinnamon

-- Preheat the oven to 375F, making sure the rack is in the upper third of the oven.
-Butter a 9 x 9-inch square cake pan.
-Combine the dry ingredients, reserving 2 Tablespoons of flour and 1/3 cup, 2 teaspoons of the granulated sugar in a separate small bowl.
-Stir in the salt, baking powder, and cinnamon.
+1. Preheat the oven to 375F, making sure the rack is in the upper third of the oven.
+Butter a 9 inch round cake pan.
+Combine the dry ingredients, reserving 2 Tablespoons of flour and 1/3 cup of sugar in a bowl and reserving 2 teaspoons of the granulated sugar in a separate small bowl.
+Stir in the salt, baking powder, and 1 teaspoon cinnamon.

-- Combine the reserved 2 Tablespoons of flour, 1/3 cup granulated sugar, and sour cream and pour this over the batter.
+3. Combine the reserved 2 Tablespoons of flour, 1/3 cup granulated sugar, and sour cream and carefully smooth over the batter.

-- Peel, quarter, and core the pears.
+4. Peel, quarter, and core the pears.
 Then cut into long medium thick slices and arrange overlapping in a large circle just inside the edge of the pan.
+(An apple corer, slicer is a great gadget to use.)
 Place the remaining pears in a circle inside that one.
 Cover with foil and bake for 20 minutes.